Skip to main content

 If you think your child is depressed, make an appointment for them to see their GP.

-If necessary they can refer your child for specialist help.
-This will be to your local child and adolescent mental health service (CAMHS).
+The GP may refer your child for specialist help at your local child and adolescent mental health service (CAMHS).

 Getting support

-Organisations that provide mental health services for young people
+Mental health services and supports for young people